tcltk/tcl/doc/markdown/clock.md

 [-locale]{.lit} [localeName]{.arg}
 : Specifies that locale-dependent scanning and formatting (and date arithmetic for dates preceding the adoption of the Gregorian calendar) is to be done in the locale identified by *localeName*.
 The locale name may be any of the locales acceptable to the **msgcat** package, or it may be the special name *system*, which represents the current locale of the process, or the null string, which represents Tcl's default locale.

-    The effect of locale on scanning and formatting is discussed in the descriptions of the individual format groups under **FORMAT GROUPS**.
-The effect of locale on clock arithmetic is discussed under **CLOCK ARITHMETIC**.
+    The effect of locale on scanning and formatting is discussed in the descriptions of the individual format groups under [Format groups].
+The effect of locale on clock arithmetic is discussed under [Clock arithmetic].

 [-timezone]{.lit} [zoneName]{.arg}
 : Specifies that clock arithmetic, formatting, and scanning are to be done according to the rules for the time zone specified by *zoneName*.
-The permissible values, and their interpretation, are discussed under **TIME ZONES**.
+The permissible values, and their interpretation, are discussed under [Time zones].
 On subcommands that expect a **-timezone** argument, the default is to use the *current time zone*.
 The current time zone is determined, in order of preference, by:

 1.     the environment variable **TCL\_TZ**.